White Water Rafting Near Atlanta, GA

 Ocoee River Rafting

-The Ocoee River is located only two hours north of Atlanta in the southeastern part of Tennessee.
+The Ocoee River is conveniently located just two hours north of Atlanta in the southeastern part of Tennessee.
 Atlanta and the Ocoee River will forever be linked because of its part in the 1996 Olympic Games, as the home of the whitewater canoe and kayak events.
 Its no wonder the Ocoee River is considered the best whitewater near Atlanta, GA.

 An Ocoee River rafting trip is an experience like no other with over 30 named class III-IV rapids in a 10 mile stretch.
 The Ocoee River in broken up into two sections, the Upper Ocoee and the Middle Ocoee.
 The Middle section is the classic Ocoee run with non stop action that keeps your heart pounding and your face soaked.